romkey/circremote/FAQ.md

 ```

 ### How do I connect to a device over WiFi?

+You *must* configure the device to support [Web Workflow](https://learn.adafruit.com/getting-started-with-web-workflow-using-the-code-editor/overview) in order to connect over WiFi.
+Only devices with integrated WiFi (ESP32s, Raspberry Pi Pico W) support Web Workflow.
+Devices using an external ESP32 as a WiFi coprocessor, like the Adafruit Matrix Portal M4 - this is a limitation of CircuitPython.

 ```bash
 # Using IP address (default port 80)
 circremote 192.168.1.100 BME280